Paschke duality and assembly maps: Introduction and statements

 Our key idea to overcome these functoriality issues is to work with the category of all representations.
 In fact, the categories of such representations themselves depend on the space in a strictly functorial manner.
 Their use hence circumvents the need to find absorbing representations.
 The idea to work with the whole category of representations is not new; it has first been exploited in \cite{buen} in order to define a spectrum-valued coarse $K$-homology functor $K\!\cX$.

 In the present paper, as indicated earlier, we work with its equivariant generalization, the equivariant coarse $K$-homology functor

-introduced in \cite{coarsek}{, where, as before, $G\BC$ denotes the category of $G$-bornological coarse spaces}.
-Again, the symbol $\bC$ refers to its dependence on a coefficient pair $(\bC,\bK)$.
+introduced in \cite{coarsek}.
+Again, the symbol $\bC$ refers to its dependence on a coefficient {$G$-$C^*$-category $\bC$}.
 In the case of trivial coefficients it is shown in \cite[Thm.\ 6.1]{indexclass} that this functor is equivalent to the classical definition of equivariant coarse $K$-homology in terms of Roe algebras.
 More precisely, if the $G$-space $X$ is nice, and $C^G(X) \coloneqq C^G(H,\rho,\phi)$ with $(H,\rho,\phi)$ ample, we have a natural equivalence